We want to make sure that you have all the right information ahead of time so that you are comfortable with our dog and puppy training process.

 What kind of equipment do you use?

 We feel that it’s not necessarily the equipment that is important, rather it is the relationship that the owner has built with their dog.
 That said, we can and do use equipment where we need to gain leverage to make it easier for someone to communicate with their canine companion.
 We are not stuck to one piece of equipment and we come at this topic with an open mind.
 Not all dogs work well with all pieces of equipment and not all owners are comfortable with certain pieces, so we go with what works best for the dog, and what the owner is comfortable with using.
+We do require that owners be open minded to our equipment suggestions, as those suggestions are there to help advance your relationship and communication with your dog.

 Do I play a role in my dogs behaviour?

 We are firm believers that the energy and emotion that you project significantly affects those around you, including your dogs.
 So if you want to change your dogs behaviour and performance, often it includes working on the other end of the leash as well.
 We try to build confidence in owners, change bad habits, create clearer communication, reduce frustration and give them the tools to change themselves so that they can build a better relationship with their dogs.
+However, if you are not willing to commit to some changes in yourself, your routine or your mind set, then we may not be the right fit for you.
+We work on both ends of the leash, not just one.

 Is my dog too old to be trained?